This information applies to England and Wales.

 Plan your retirement income: step by step (GOV.UK)

-If you are unsure about a workplace pension from a previous employer, contact the pension company.
+To find out about a workplace pension from a previous employer, contact the pension company.
 You can do this by searching for the company or organisation.

 You might be able to: